cashubtc/nuts/pol.md

 ### 4. Append-Only Consistency Verification

-To verify that MMR $M$ (of size $m$) is a valid append-only extension of MMR $N$ (of size $n$, where $m > n$), an auditor compares their peak lists.
-Standard MMR consistency proofs verify that the peaks of the old MMR $N$ are preserved and deterministically folded into the peaks of the new MMR $M$ as new elements are added.
+To verify that MMR M (of size m) is a valid append-only extension of MMR N (of size n, where m > n), an auditor compares their peak lists.
+Standard MMR consistency proofs verify that the peaks of the old MMR N are preserved and deterministically folded into the peaks of the new MMR M as new elements are added.
 This ensures that no past leaf can be modified or deleted without invalidating the extension proof.

 ---